gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 Welcome to the Deployit online demo.
 This demo will give you a feel for the Deployit product and allows you to play around with it in a "safe" environment.

-To help you get started, we've provided this scripted scenario that takes you through a deployment, upgrade and undeployment with Deployit.
+To help you get started, we've provided this scripted scenario that takes you through a deployment, upgrade and undeployment with Deployit and highlights some of its features.

-# Online demo setup #
+# Demo sandbox setup #

 The online demo is set up to provide you with a sandbox environment in which you can experiment with Deployit.
 The sandbox contains some sample data to get you started.

-The sandbox contains the _Pet Portal_ application, a fairly typical 3-tier JEE application with an HTML frontend, Java application layer and SQL database backend.
-The application contains static HTML that must be deployed to a webserver, a Java EAR archive that must be deployed to a JEE application server and SQL scripts that must be run against an SQL database.
+The main application in the sandbox is _Pet Portal_, a fairly typical 3-tier JEE application with an HTML frontend, Java application layer and SQL database backend.
+The application contains static HTML that must be deployed to a webserver, a Java EAR archive that must be deployed to a JEE application server and SQL scripts that must be run against a database.

-The environments we will be deploying _Pet Portal_ to have a standard DTAP structure, meaning it consists of development (DEV), test (TEST), acceptance (ACC) and production (PROD) environments.
+The environments we will be deploying _Pet Portal_ to have a standard DTAP structure, meaning there are development (DEV), test (TEST), acceptance (ACC) and production (PROD) environments.
 Each environment contains an Apache webserver, JBoss application server and MySQL database.

-The environments are scaled slightly differently.
+The environments increase in scale.
 In the DEV environment, all middleware is installed on a single host.
 In the TEST environment, the middleware is spread over multiple hosts.
 The ACC environment has a redundant setup, with two instances of each type of middleware.
-The PROD environment, finally, is a virtual environment that does not have any fixed middleware defined.
+The PROD environment, finally, has four instances of each middleware type.

-Note that in this sandbox, only deployments to the TEST environment can be seen.
+Deployments in the sandbox are possible to each of the mentioned environments, but only deployments to the TEST environment can be seen.

 # Logging in #